danielobyrne/catalystcloud-docs-historical/source/migration-strategy-guide/moving-resources.rst

 Once we have our instance image uploaded to our S3 bucket, our next step is to transfer the image over to the Catalyst Cloud.
-Depending on the size of your image, you can can either download the image directly to your machine and upload it to the cloud via the command line, an example of which can be found in the :ref:`Uploading images <uploading-images>` section of the docs.
+Depending on the size of your image, you can can either download the image directly to your machine and upload it to the cloud via the command line.
+Or you can use the dashboard to upload your image straight to the catalyst Cloud from the s3 bucket.
+Examples for both of these methods can be found in the :ref:`Uploading images <uploading-images>` section of the docs.

+After your image is uploaded to the cloud, you just need to create a new instance using your image.
+Instructions for creating an instance can be found under the :ref:`Compute<quickstart_for_compute>` section of the documentation.

 Migrating resources created using an AMI
 -----------------------------------------------